Currently Documented Edition Signature and Seal Markings:

 The name is also used as a general name in creating names for some other kinds of pheasants.
 The same kanji were formerly read also as kigishi and kigisu in this meaning.

-Rakusan shows both a male and female bird suggesting a mated pair.
+In 93 Rakusan shows both a brightly colored male and the brownish female, suggesting a mated pair.